rkweku/miRador/README.md

 |ps2pdfwrPath             |        |Path of ps2pdfwr                                                                              |
 |outputFolder             |        |Name of specific folder to write data to. *If folder exists, data within will be overwritten* |

+## Bowtie
+Bowtie has been configured to be run with the following arguments.
+While these can be changed, there is no simple option to do so within the ini file and thus changes would need to be done within library.py.
+With that said, the specific options are as follows:
+- -a to report all valid alignments as we want multihits to the genome.
+We expect few multi-matches to the genome
+- --best and --strata ensures only the best alignments are reported and so that less optimum but passable alignments do not appear
+- -v 0 Allow no mismatch
+- --sam-nohead removes the header from the SAM file.
+This is useful because we have to merge the fragment alignments for parallel runs
+- --no-unal suppresses sequences with no alignemnt.
+This helps to keep the map file manageable and filter out these sequences earlier for efficiency

 ## Examples
 When all options in the configuration file are set, running miRador is quite simple.
 From the miRador base directory, type:
 ```